 If you have essential thrombocythemia, your bone marrow makes too many platelet-forming cells (megakaryocytes), which release too many platelets into your blood.
 The excess platelets may not function normally, leading to abnormal clotting or bleeding.

-The exact cause of ET and other myeloproliferative neoplasms isn't known.
+The exact cause of essential thrombocythemia and similar conditions, known as myeloproliferative neoplasms, isn't known.
 About half the people with the disorder have a mutation of the Janus kinase 2 (JAK2) gene.
-Other gene mutations also have been associated with ET.
-The role of these mutations in causing the disease is still being investigated.
-A rare form of thrombocythemia is inherited.
+Other gene mutations also have been linked to essential thrombocythemia.

 A high platelet count that's caused by an underlying condition such as an infection or iron deficiency is called reactive or secondary thrombocytosis.